Norwich Terrier vs Nova Scotia Duck Tolling Retriever: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Norwich Terrier and Nova Scotia Duck Tolling Retriever.
 Norwich Terrier has low (wire coat) grooming needs, while Nova Scotia Duck Tolling Retriever requires heavy maintenance.
 Professional grooming costs reflect these differences: Norwich Terrier owners typically spend $0-$200 annually on grooming, compared to $200-$400 for Nova Scotia Duck Tolling Retriever.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Between professional visits, plan on regular brushing, bathing, nail care, and dental hygiene at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners